Lank891/Foundry-Pf2e-Damage-Estimate/README.md

-# Foundry-Pf2e-Damage-Estimate
+# Foundry Pf2e Damage Estimate
-Quick estimate of damage range when rolling.
+A quick estimate of damage range when rolling.